 A cohesive furniture look can tie a home’s whole aesthetic together, from the living room to the guest room.
 Modern bedroom furniture is often simple, though perhaps a step above the complete minimalist design you may see elsewhere.
 No elaborate four-poster beds here!
 And high-quality modern furniture will last for many years to come.

 And because newer styles are less showy, antiques and contemporary designs can easily live side by side.
+Antique dining chairs are a great addition for your dining area.
 A sleek bed frame and spread will work with various other pieces, from antique bedside tables and old wall hangings, or keep every piece contemporary to make guests feel like they’re staying in a luxury suite.